sigmod/sqlpp/document.md

     ) AS message;

 Thanks to the allowed correlations among `FROM` terms, the unnesting query can be read as "for each Facebook user, unnest the filtered `FacebookMessages` sub-collection with condition `message.`\``author-id`\``= user.id`".

+Similarly, replacing `UNNEST` with `,` in the above query yeld the same semantics:

+    SELECT user.name uname, message.message message
+    FROM FacebookUsers user,
+      (
+    	SELECT ELEMENT message
+    	FROM FacebookMessages message
+    	WHERE message.`author-id` = user.id
+      ) AS message;

 ## <a id="Join_clause">Join clause
 Using a join clause, the join queries above can be expressed as: